The Real “History of the New Haven Bar” Bar

 Richter’s dates back to 1858, when the New Haven House Hotel was built at the corner of College and Chapel Streets.
 The building was designed by Henry Austin, who also designed City Hall.
 Hmm, that’ll work for us.

-We saddled up to the bar – the original bar, mind you, and ordered one draught each.
+We sat at the bar – the original bar, mind you, and ordered one draught each.
 “Here’s to CTMQ,” I toasted.
 We clinked glasses and I took a look around.
 The paneling (also original) was covered with photos nearly dating back to the invention of the photograph.
 There were lots of Yale crew pictures from pre-WWI.
 I started learning about the history…

 During prohibition, the Taft Room allegedly served as a speakeasy.
 After that was repealed, the pub was THE place to be in the 30’s, 40’s, and 50’s.
 Then the building was sold and by 1980, the whole place was boarded up and forgotten about.